HorizenOfficial/zencash-swing-wallet-ui/README.md

    3.1.
 If you have built ZENCash from source code:

-     Assuming you have already built from source code [ZENCash](https://zensystem.io/) in directory `/home/user/zen/src` (for example - this is the typical build dir. for ZENCash v1.0.9) which contains the command line tools `zen-cli` and `zend` you need to take the created file `./build/jars/ZENCashSwingWalletUI.jar` and copy it to directory `/home/user/zen/src` (the same dir. that contains `zen-cli` and `zend`).
+     Assuming you have already built from source code [ZENCash](https://zensystem.io/) in directory `/home/user/zen/src` (for example - this is the typical build dir. for ZENCash v1.0.9) which contains the command line tools `zen-cli` and `zend` you need to take the created JAR files and copy them to directory `/home/user/zen/src` (the same dir. that contains `zen-cli` and `zend`).
 Example copy command:
       ```
-      user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ cp ./build/jars/ZENCashSwingWalletUI.jar /home/user/zen/src
+      user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ cp ./build/jars/*.jar /home/user/zen/src
       ```

 4. Running the installed ZENCash GUI wallet